chiropody & orthotics

 How do orthotics work?

-To understand the function of orthotics, one must first understand the walking mechanics.
-With each step, your heel’s vertical axis must fall inverted to the ground, with a position of a few degrees towards the heel’s outside.
-It’s the point at which the toes of your foot flatten and lift off the ground.
+In order to understand the function of orthotics, it is essential to understand the walking mechanism.
+With every step you give, your heel’s vertical axis must land inverted slightly to the ground with a position of a few degrees towards the heel’s outside.
+It is from where when your foot will start to flatten and come off the ground at the toes.

-As a consequence, your weight transfers from the outside to the inside of your foot as you take a stride, then back to the lateral.
-The problem comes when these motions are too pronounced in the case of plantar fasciitis or do not occur as often in the case of a pes cavus.
-When you wear a corrected orthotic to support your arch, it may assist your feet absorb shock, ease stress, and relieve pain.
+Henceforth, when you step, the weight actually swifts from outside of your foot to the inside of your foot and then again back to the lateral.
+The problem lies when these motions are too pronounced in the case of plantar fasciitis or not happening as much in the case of a pes cavus.
+When you seek the support of a corrective orthotic, it can impede your arch from dropping too much or it will aide your feet to absorb the shock and eliminate stress and pain.

 Types of Orthotics